gcxchange-gcechange/react-my-groups/README.md

 # My Groups
 ## Update
+- Option to show all groups, this will show 20 groups at the time (with pagination).
+- New link available to redirect at a specific page for the creation of the group.
 - You can choose the number group to display in the setting.
 - If the user have more group, see all button will show.
 In the setting, a input is available for the see all link.
 - Ability to sort by creation date or alphabitical.